[Interview] Erdogan's attack backfired, Turkish writer says

 Spain's decision, earlier this week, to deny Turkey's request to hand over another dissident, Swedish-Turkish journalist Hamza Yalcin, boded well for Akhanli's case.

-But his lawyer, Gonzalo Boye, told EUobserver it could take "months" before the Spanish government decided what to do with his client.
+But Akhanli's lawyer, Gonzalo Boye, told EUobserver it could take "months" before the Spanish government decided what to do with his client.

-In the meantime, Akhanli has been forced to surrender his passport and to report to authorities every Monday to prove that he is in Madrid.
+In the meantime, the writer has been forced to surrender his passport and to report to authorities every Monday to prove that he is in Madrid.

 His wife is travelling between Germany and Spain to keep him company.

-Even if the Turkish request comes to nothing, it has highlighted the way that rogue Interpol members use the police club to intimidate their enemies and it has highlighted Spain's track record on extraditions, Boye said.
+Even if the Turkish request comes to nothing, it has highlighted the way that rogue Interpol members use the police club to intimidate their enemies and highlighted Spain's track record on extraditions, Boye said.

 "There is systematic abuse of Interpol by certain countries, but also Spain could have done more - they could have rejected it [the Interpol notice]," he said.

-Boye said Interpol rogues were "jurisdiction shopping" in Europe and that Spain had become a "haven" for their attacks.
+Boye said Interpol abusers were "jurisdiction shopping" in Europe and that Spain had become a "haven" for their attacks.

-"If I were Erdogan and I wanted to grab a Turkish citizen wherever he may be, I would wait until that person was passing through Spain before I placed my Interpol notice," he said.
+"If I were Erdogan and I wanted to grab a Turkish citizen, wherever he may be, I would wait until that person was passing through Spain before I placed my Interpol notice," he said.

 Interpol reform

-Turkey's recent Interpol stunts have raised a new chorus of calls for the France-based police agency to do more to filter out abuse.
+Turkey's Interpol notices have prompted new calls for the France-based police agency to do more to filter out abuse.

-China, Kazakhstan, Iran, and Russia also routinely use its systems to hunt political exiles.
+China, Kazakhstan, Iran, and Russia also use its systems to hunt political exiles.

-Fair Trials, a British NGO, the New York-based Human Rights Watch, and Reporters Without Borders in Paris have called for reforms on the back of the Yalcin and Akhanli episodes.
+Fair Trials, a British NGO, the New York-based Human Rights Watch, and Reporters Without Borders in Paris have urged Interpol to make reforms.

 The European Parliament in Strasbourg is to debate the problem with EU officials on Wednesday evening.